 Fred Goodich, ASC, served as cameraman in a number of important films made for Encyclopaedia Britannica, and went on to a stellar career in Hollywood, on television, documentaries, feature films, and commercials.

-Born in The Bronx, New York, Frederic Goodich early on drew and painted the faces of people he knew.
+Born in The Bronx, New York, on September 10, 1939, Frederic Goodich early on drew and painted the faces of people he knew.
 In elementary school, his poster for the “Keep Your Subway Clean” campaign won first prize in an all-Bronx competition.
 He borrowed a friend’s Leica and developed an interest in still photography.
 However, his family encouraged him to choose a ‘practical’ career, similar to his uncle’s, a research chemist who co-developed Kent cigarette's Micro-nite filter.
 When Fred entered Bronx High School of Science, he was expecting to become an engineer.
 However, once in college, he realized visual art was his undeniable passion, and that filmmaking, (cinematography, in particular,) combined it all: science, technology and art.

 Upon graduation from CCNY, a fellow student recommended Goodich for a camera job in Washington, D.C. working for TV-commentator Peter Von Sahn’s “The Wind-Rose”, a magazine style show for West-German audiences.
 Goodich filmed Americans at work and play, civil-rights struggles, peace marches, politicians, everyday citizens, celebrities (John Kennedy, Bobby Kennedy, Martin Luther King, Jesse Jackson...)